 The band and frequency that the radio was last tuned to is displayed.
 To change bands, press the AM or FM button.
-On the FM band, ST will be displayed if the station is broadcasting in stereo.
+On the FM band.
+ST will be displayed if the station is broadcasting in stereo.
 Stereo reproduction on AM is not available.

-You can use any of four methods to find radio stations on the selected band: TUNE, SEEK, SCAN or the Preset buttons.
+You can use any of five methods to find radio stations on the selected band: TUNE, SEEK, SCAN, AUTO SELECT, and the Preset buttons.